muratk3n/thirdwave/en/tweets/2019/week33.md

 and forth on the issue at various times.
 The question is why is the practice strictly forbidden in Catholicism?

-Because the Roman army needs soldiers.
+Because the Roman army needs soldiers, that's why.
 You need the numbers that's how you further the interests of the mafia.
 This is organized religion in service of organized crime.

 *2019-8-11 12:10:22*